code-423n4/2023-11-shellprotocol/README.md

 - Refactored the order in which a primitive's balances are updated.
 Previously, both mints and burns would occur after the primitive had performed its computation in `computeOutputAmount` or `computeInputAmount`.
 Now, the primitive's balances will be minted the input token or burned the output token before performing the computation step, and then will burn the output token or mint the input token based on the result.

 ### Liquidity Pools
 - [LiquidityPoolProxy.sol](https://github.com/code-423n4/2023-11-shellprotocol/blob/main/src/proteus/LiquidityPoolProxy.sol) was refactored to account for the changes in the Ocean updates the primitive's balances.
-After calling `_getBalances()`, the pool will adjust the values appropriately.
+After calling `_getBalances()`, the pool will adjust the values appropriately (note this file is NOT in scope).

 ### Adapter Primitives
 - Introducing [OceanAdapter.sol](https://github.com/code-423n4/2023-11-shellprotocol/blob/main/src/adapters/OceanAdapter.sol), a generalized adapter interface for adapter primitives.